agnusmaximus/cyclades/README.md

     std::vector<double> x;
 };
 ```

-Initialization with the data input line from the constructor is similar to the
+Initialization with the data input line from the constructor follows a
-process in `SimpleLSDatapoint`.
+similar process to that in `SimpleLSDatapoint`.

 ```c++
 SimpleLSModel(const std::string &input_line) {